Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: EXPERIMENTS AND ANALYSIS

 \subsection{Classification for Respiratory Conditions}

 To evaluate the performance of the proposed methodology, we perform several classification tasks for different respiratory conditions scenarios, as shown in Table \ref{tab:classification_results}.

-First, we train two binary classification models.
-The first one aims to distinguish a healthy patient from a patient with some respiratory conditions.
-The second model aims to detect a chronic lung disease caused by frequent allergy, smoking and air pollution (COPD), from other respiratory conditions such as pneumonia or bronchiolitis.
-We achieve a balanced accuracies of 87.64\% and 89.56\% respectively.
+We trained two binary classification models: the first differentiates healthy individuals from those with respiratory conditions, while the second identifies COPD, a chronic lung disease influenced by allergies, smoking, and air pollution, from conditions like pneumonia or bronchiolitis.
+These models achieved balanced accuracies of 89.39\% and 94.43\%, respectively.
+For comparison, we trained baseline models using solely audio-based features (statistical and MFCC), which resulted in lower balanced accuracies of 68.31\% and 86.45\%, respectively.
+Additionally, the binary models exhibited strong discriminative performance, as evidenced by the confusion matrix in Figure \ref{fig:binary_roc}, yielding results on par with state-of-the-art deep learning approaches \cite{wall2022deep}.

-Additionally, we have conducted the training of two advanced models for the recognition of various respiratory conditions.
-The first model, a six-class classifier using random forests, aims to distinguish between respiratory conditions in the ICBHI database, except for asthma, and excludes healthy subjects.
-This model achieved a balanced accuracy of 72.73\% when evaluating conditions based on the average window predictions for each individual.
-Furthermore, it displayed exceptional discriminative capabilities, manifesting an AUC accuracy of 97\% when employing individual window predictions, as illustrated in Figure \ref{fig:binary_roc}, showing comparable results to state-of-the-art deep learning based approaches \cite{wall2022deep}.
-In the context of the four-class classification task, a grouping strategy was applied.
-Specifically, URTI and LRTI conditions were grouped into a single category, as well as bronchiolitis and bronchiectasis.
-This strategic grouping aimed to rectify class imbalance concerns due to overlapping symptomatology.
-However, performance enhancements in this configuration were modest, primarily constrained by the inherent dataset imbalance, where COPD cases constitute 64\% of the respiratory conditions in the database.
+We also trained two advanced models to recognize various respiratory conditions.
+The first, a six-class classifier, focuses on identifying different respiratory conditions from the ICBHI database, excluding asthma and healthy subjects.
+This model achieved a modest balanced accuracy of 54.81\%, when evaluating conditions based on the average window predictions for each individual, but showing improvement over models using only audio-based features, especially when predictions for each individual were averaged over time windows.
+For the four-class classification task, we implemented a grouping strategy to address class imbalance and overlapping symptoms by combining URTI with LRTI, and bronchiolitis with bronchiectasis into single categories.
+Despite these efforts, the performance increase was modest due to the dataset imbalance (COPD cases represent 64\% of conditions), resulting in a balanced accuracy of 71.67\%.
+This accuracy still marks a noticeable improvement compared to models trained solely on audio-based features, as shown in its confusion matrix, depicted in Figure \ref{fig:binary_roc}.